Originally published: Oct 10, 2012

 This has obvious applications for how you design learning experiences and meetings.
 Immediately after hearing and seeing a series of concepts, provide opportunities for people to engage in discussion and experiment with what they’ve learned.
 People love a good workshop because it integrates learning across multiple channels, including hearing, seeing, and doing.
 For this reason, meeting structures like breakout groups, facilitation with sketching, and participatory exercises like those found in business meeting games are more effective at moving ideas into brains by design.
 They’re more fun and engaging because they work better, and because they work better, they are more fun.

 The next time you’re confronted with building a difficult meeting agenda I hope you’ll find value in a teacher’s insights into building better learning experiences.
 By chunking information for short term memory, providing regular chances for review, being creative about how long and where people sit, and integrating active learning, I’ve found tremendous gains in productivity and trust during business meetings.
-I’m looking forward to exploring these techniques, topics, and more at UI17 in November.
-I hope to see you there!

 Kevin is an independent UX consultant, writer, and speaker whose career accolades include redesigns for Harvard, The US Holocaust Memorial Museum, and Zappos.
+He's also giving a full day workshop at the User Interface 18 Conference on leading super productive meetings.

 Do you have specific guidelines you follow when presenting information?
 What are they?
 Share your techniques with us on our blog.